Shear viscosity at finite magnetic field for graphene, non-relativistic and ultra-relativistic cases: Results

-Expression of $\eta$ for URHD will be the same as Eq.~(\ref{eta_0}) just by replacing $v=1$ and $\eta$ for NRHD is given in Eq.~(\ref{eta_0_nr}) of Appendix, where electron mass $m=0.5~MeV$ (mega-electron Volt) is taken.
-Temperature $T$ is kept fixed at $T=60K \approx 5~meV$ (milli-electron Volt) for NRHD and GHD, while for URHD, it is kept at $T=300~MeV$ (temperature of quark matter).
-So, almost two extreme $T-\mu$ domains- (1) Condensed Matter Physics (CMP) domain (NRHD and GHD) and (2) High Energy Physics (HEP) domain (URHD) are our matter of interest, which is nicely pictorized in Fig.(1) of Ref.~\cite{CWA}.\\ For CMP domain, $\mu$ is denoting Fermi energy of electron which will vary in eV unit with the help of doping technique in experiment.
-For GHD, Dirac Fluid(DF) and Fermi Liquid(FL) domains are defined by $\frac{\mu}{T} \ll 1$ and $\frac{\mu}{T} \gg 1$ regions.
-Reader may remember that in metal, electron Fermi energy range is $\mu=2-10 ~eV$, for which $\frac{\mu}{T} \approx 400-2000~ (T=60K)$ or $80-400$~(even at room temperature $T=300K$), i.e. $\frac{\mu}{T} \gg 1$, and so FL or Fermi gas (FG) domain is well satisfied.
-That is why electron Fermi gas is well applicable for metal case.\\ Now, let us come to HEP domain, where $\mu$ is quark chemical potential and will vary in MeV unit.
-Interestingly, the dimensionless quantity $\frac{\eta}{s}$ for CMP and HEP domains share an approximate similarity in quanlitative $\frac{\mu}{T}$ dependence and order of magnitude although their absolute $\mu-T$ values are quite different.
-This beauty is coming because of thermodynamical phase space, governed by Fermi-Dirac statistics.
-Growing trend of $\frac{\eta}{s}$ beyond $\frac{\mu}{T}=1$ reflects the transition from fluid to non-fluid nature, which is well observed in graphene system.
-Lower values of $\frac{\eta}{s}$ corresponds to higher interaction cross-section, which will develop a strongly coupled/interacting many body system.
-On the other hand, higher values of $\frac{\eta}{s}$ is associated with weakly couple/interacting gas picture.
-If weakness in interaction grow too high to create velocity gradient of fluid, then fluid will behave like non-fluid many body system.
-In graphene, we get this fluid to non-fluid transition signature when one transit from DF ($\frac{\mu}{T} \ll 1$) to FL ($\frac{\mu}{T} \gg 1$) domain by tuning $\mu$ and $T$ via doping methods\cite{17doi:10.1126/science.aad0343, majumdar2025universality}.
-Quark fluid may face similar transition like DF to FL as we transist from small quark chemical potential ($\frac{\mu}{T} \ll 1$) to its large values ($\frac{\mu}{T} \gg 1$), A. Rai \textit{et al.} "Towards compressed baryonic matter densities: thermodynamics and transport coefficients" to be communicated soon.
-That is an interesting matter of research in HEP community if they take GHD observation in CMP domain as guiding reference.
-Present article is not intended to explore this fluid to non-fluid transition aspect, so we will stick around DF domain ($\mu = 0, \mu \neq 0$ but $\frac{\mu}{T} < 1$), where shear viscosity will not be undefined.
+Now, let us come to the HEP domain, where $\mu$ is the quark chemical potential and will vary in MeV units.
+Interestingly, the dimensionless quantity $\frac{\eta}{s}$ for CMP and HEP domains shares an approximate similarity in qualitative $\frac{\mu}{T}$ dependence and order of magnitude, although their absolute $\mu-T$ values are quite different.
+This beauty is coming because of the thermodynamical phase space, governed by Fermi-Dirac statistics.
+The growing trend of $\frac{\eta}{s}$ beyond $\frac{\mu}{T}=1$ reflects the transition from fluid to non-fluid nature, which is well observed in the graphene system.
+Lower values of $\frac{\eta}{s}$ correspond to higher interaction cross-section, which will develop a strongly coupled/interacting many-body system.
+On the other hand, higher values of $\frac{\eta}{s}$ are associated with a weakly couple/interacting gas picture.
+If the weakness in interaction grows too high to create a velocity gradient of fluid, then the fluid will behave like non-fluid many-body system.
+In graphene, we get this fluid to non-fluid transition signature when one transit from DF ($\frac{\mu}{T} \ll 1$) to FL ($\frac{\mu}{T} \gg 1$) domain by tuning $\mu$ and $T$ via doping methods~\cite{17doi:10.1126/science.aad0343, majumdar2025universality}.
+Quark fluid may face similar transition like DF to FL as we transist from small quark chemical potential ($\frac{\mu}{T} \ll 1$) to its large values ($\frac{\mu}{T} \gg 1$)\cite{rai2025towards}.
+That is an interesting matter of research in the HEP community if they take GHD observation in the CMP domain as a guiding reference.
+The present article is not intended to explore this fluid to non-fluid transition aspect, so we will stick to the DF domain ($\mu = 0, \mu \neq 0$ but $\frac{\mu}{T} < 1$), where shear viscosity will not be undefined.